 Areas of interest: health care

 Princess Margriet is actively involved in a number of organisations in the field of health care and social work.
 From 1987 to 2011 she was vice-president of the Netherlands Red Cross, with which she had first served as a volunteer nursing auxiliary 1st class in 1966.
-When she retired, the Netherlands Red Cross set up the Princess Margriet Fund in recognition of her services.
-Since 1967 Princess Margriet has also been actively involved in the work of the International Red Cross.
-She began as a member and subsequently became head of the Dutch delegation, taking part in international conferences and meetings for board members and delegates several times a year.
+In 2011, in recognition of her services, the Netherlands Red Cross set up the Princess Margriet Fund, which helps populations at risk to prepare better for natural disasters.
+Since 1967 Princess Margriet has been actively involved in the work of the International Red Cross.
+From December 1995 to December 2003 she chaired the highest international body of the Red Cross, the Standing Commission.
+From 2005 to the end of 2013, Princess Margriet was a member of the governing board of the International Federation of Red Cross and Red Crescent Societies.
+She took part in many international conferences, often as head of the Dutch delegation, and in meetings for board members and delegates.

 Areas of interest: Culture